ClodaghMurphy/Assignment/README.md

 The first argument is a string containing the filename The second argument is another string containing a few characters describing the way in which the file will be used i.e., r+ opens the file for both reading and writing mylist = list(f)
-As advised by user Martijn Pieters, the file can be read as a list of lines by simply calling list() on the file object https://stackoverflow.com/questions/17569679/python-attributeerror-io-textiowrapper-object-has-no-attribute-split
+As advised by user Martijn Pieters, the file can be read as a list of lines by calling list() on the file object https://stackoverflow.com/questions/17569679/python-attributeerror-io-textiowrapper-object-has-no-attribute-split
 I used the [::2] slice syntax to return items from the array going up in increments of two.
 The output is printed with new line characters \r\n, that is not how i want the text to appear.